 Claim of Right - If the fiduciary had to repay an amount that was included in income in an earlier year, under a claim of right, the fiduciary may be able to deduct the amount repaid from its income for the year in which it was repaid.
 Or, if the amount the fiduciary repaid is more than \$3,000, the fiduciary may be able to take a credit against its tax for the year in which it was repaid.
-For more information, see the Repayments section of federal Publication 525, Taxable and Nontaxable Income.
+For more information, see the Repayments section of federal Pub.
+525, Taxable and Nontaxable Income.

-Internet Access - You can download, view, and print California tax forms and publications at ftb.ca.gov/forms.
+Internet - You can download, view, and print California tax forms and publications at ftb.ca.gov/forms.

 California Tax Service Center - For additional business tax information, go to taxes.ca.gov.
-This website is sponsored by the Board of Equalization (BOE), CDTFA, the Employment Development Department (EDD), the FTB, and the IRS.
+This website is sponsored by the Board of Equalization (BOE), California Department of Tax and Fee Administration (CDTFA), the Employment Development Department (EDD), the FTB, and the IRS.